dessertlab/OpenStack-multi-tenant-workload/README.md

 The execution of the workload lasts ~40 minutes and produces a large amount of data.
 On average, during every system execution, we collected 69 different event types (59 RPC and 10 REST API), and ~2,700 different events ~2,100 RPC events, while the remaining are related to the REST API calls).
 For every execution trace, the bodies of all RPC events contain in total more than ~155,000 fields (on average, 74 body fields per event).

+## Raw Data

+The folder "`Raw Data`" contains all the execution traces collected on OpenStack during our experiments, including both fault-injected and fault-free executions.

-## Fault-Injection
+### Fault-Injection

-The folder "`Fault-Injection`" includes the raw logs from fault injection experiments in OpenStack.
+The subfolder "`Fault-Injection`" includes the raw logs from fault injection experiments in OpenStack.
 The tests are grouped per injected sub-system (i.e., Nova, Cinder, and Neutron).

 There is a total of 637 tests: 292 for Nova, 224 for Cinder, and 121 for Neutron.
 The logs of each experiment are saved in a folder named "`Test_id`", where "`id`" is an incremental number that identifies the test.